Tech Camp-Logo-big

 Prerequisites

-•Skill level: beginner
+• Skill level: beginner

-•No programming experience required
+• No programming experience required

 How sites are built?

-•Phase 1: DISCOVERY Website purpose, Website goals, Target Audience
+• Phase 1: DISCOVERY Website purpose, Website goals, Target Audience

-•Phase 2: PLANNING Sitemap, Website Structure, Technologies used
+• Phase 2: PLANNING Sitemap, Website Structure, Technologies used

-•Phase 3: DESIGN Visual style, usability, UX/UI
+• Phase 3: DESIGN Visual style, usability, UX/UI

-•Phase 4: CONTENT Text, photos, videos, SEO
+• Phase 4: CONTENT Text, photos, videos

 What students will learn

-•The basics of web design (Website purpose, goals, target audience)
+• The basics of web design (Website purpose, goals, target audience)

-•Sitemap, website structure, technologies used
+• Sitemap, website structure, technologies used

-•Visual style, usability, UX/UI
+• Visual style, usability, UX/UI

 What students will create